Lord-Leonard/Lord-Leonard/README.md

 - 👋 Hi, I’m @Lord-Leonard
 - 👀 passionate full stack developer
-- 🌱 I’m currently working on a Discord Bot in Golang.
+- 🌱 working on the advent of code
 <!-- - 💞️ I’m looking to collaborate on ... -->